eziodeyk/OR-ML-survey/README.md

 **probabilistic greedy**: to generate training samples for GCN from the solution space by ***choose a node with probability proportional to its marginal gain*** under termination condition with a minimum marginal gain contribution, which is as well learned by the embeddings from GCN.
 Two-fold destination of the GCN component: learn to identify potential noisy node on graph (noise detector) and to represent the quality of good nodes (node quality predictor under budget constraints).

-#### Learning 2-opt Heuristics for the Traveling Salesman Problem via Deep Reinforcement Learning (in process)
+#### Learning 2-opt Heuristics for the Traveling Salesman Problem via Deep Reinforcement Learning
 Paulo Roberto et al. 2020, (TSP)
 **"Policy Gradient Neural Architecture**:A policy neural network with a pointing attention mechanism
 **Encoder**: